fukkingsnow/arq/README.md

 ### Prerequisites

-- Python 3.11+
+- Node.js 20.x+
+- npm or yarn
-- Docker & Docker Compose
+- Docker & Docker Compose (optional)
 - PostgreSQL 14+ (or use Docker)
 - Redis 7+ (or use Docker)
 - Git